Ranks of the Civil Air Patrol: Cadet First Sergeant

-Cadet First Sergeant (C/1st Sgt) is a position conferred to a cadet senior non-commissioned officer (NCO) in a unit.
-Rather than being a grade which any cadet may attain, this is a position granted to the cadet who will be acting in the leadership role over other cadets, and as such, there will be only one first sergeant at any given time.
-Once a cadet achieves the grade of cadet second lieutenant, he or she may no longer hold the position of first sergeant, and it will be awarded to another senior cadet NCO.
+Cadet First Sergeant (C/1st Sgt) (C/CCF) is a position conferred to a cadet senior non-commissioned officer (S-NCO) in a unit.
+Rather than being a grade which any cadet may attain, this is a position granted to the cadet who will be acting in the leadership role over other cadets, and as such, there will be only one first sergeant at any given time. however, exceptions can be made to this for encampments, which may require multiple squadrons.
+Cadets achieving the grade of cadet second lieutenant may no longer hold the position of first sergeant, and it will be awarded to another senior cadet NCO (S-NCO).
+The term "First Sergeant" is not a rank or grade; rather it is a term of reference.

-The roles of the cadet first sergeant are to relay information to Flight Sergeants and other NCOs or Airmen from the command staff, be the eyes and ears of the cadet commander, be the voice of the cadets to the commander, and to be a mentor and example for all NCOs in the squadron.
-This rank typically leads in PT as well as a supervisor and teacher to the Flight Sergeants on the drill pad.
-A first sergeant has no rank authority over flight commanders (since the Flight Commander position is an Officer billet, even when filled by another cadet NCO).
-A first sergeant is placed above flight commanders in the Chain of command, because they report to the cadet commander (as the Squadron's Senior Enlisted cadet), but this does not give them authority over flight commanders.
-The first sergeant position is not in the direct chain of command, and is there to make the chain of command work by relaying information from the enlisted grade cadets the Cadet Commander.
+The roles of the cadet first sergeant are to relay information to Flight Sergeants and other NCOs or Airmen from the executive staff, be the eyes and ears of the cadet commander, be the voice of the cadets to the commander, and to be a mentor and example for all S-NCOs, NCOs and Airmen in the squadron.
+This position can lead in PT as well as being a supervisor and teacher to the Flight Sergeants on the drill pad.
+A first sergeant has no rank authority over flight commanders (since the Flight Commander position is an Officer billet, even when filled by another cadet NCO or S-NCO).
+A first sergeant is placed above or in-between flight commanders in the Chain of command, because they report to the cadet commander (as the Squadron's most Senior Enlisted cadet), but this does not give them authority over flight commanders.
+The first sergeant position is in the direct chain of command, and is there to make the chain of command work by relaying information from the enlisted grade cadets to the Cadet Commander.
 The reason the first sergeant position is not in the direct chain of command is because it does need to be positioned above flight staff to work.
 First sergeants do not have the authority to give Flight Commanders orders.
-Typically, Flight Commanders work directly with the Cadet Commander and receive their orders from that authority.
-The Flight Sergeants report to both the Flight Commander and First Sergeant.
+Typically, Flight Commanders work directly with the Cadet Commander as a part of the squadron's executive staff and receive their orders from that authority.
+The Flight Sergeants report to only the Flight Commander.
+The First Sergeant does not usually receive reports from any enlisted cadets.
+However, there may be exceptions to this throughout squadrons.

-The insignia for this position will be the same as the cadet's grade (cadet master sergeant, cadet senior master sergeant, or cadet chief master sergeant).
-Junior NCOs are rarely assigned to this position.
-Cadets serving in this position are normally referred to and addressed as first sergeant by other cadets.
+The insignia for this position will be similar to the equivalent rank, but with a small diamond placed in the center of the chevron to convey their role as both an S-NCO (C/MSgt, C/SMSgt, or C/CMSgt).
+As shown by CAPR 60-1 on Table 4.1, Junior NCOs cannot be assigned to this position.
+Cadets serving in this position should always be addressed as first sergeant by other cadets, and can be called "First Sergeant", "Sergeant" ("Chief" when applicable) or simply "Cadet" by Senior Members.